jmsell1/Dermoscopy-Work/README.md

 # Dermoscopy-Work

-### Documenting Jacob's work at MSK during the summer of 2020
+### Documenting Jacob's work at MSK during the summers of 2020/2021